handsontable/handsontable/docs/next/guides/getting-started/saving-data.md

 ## Saving data locally

-You can save any sort of data in local storage to preserve the table state after page reloads.
-In order to enable the data storage mechanism, the `persistentState` option must be set to `true`.
+You can save any type of data in local storage to preserve the table state after page reloads.
+The `persistentState` option must be set to `true` to enable the data storage mechanism.
 You can set it either during the Handsontable initialization or using the `updateSettings` method.

 When `persistentState` is enabled it exposes hooks listed below: